SEED-platform/seed-website/docs/user_doc_analyses.md

 	- Condition Index of the Building
 	- Whether a building has a Building Automation System (BAS) - represented by counting the elements of type 'D.D.C Control Panel'
 	- The fossil fuel-fired element with the lowest remaining service life

+	The analysis will allow a user to select which fields to use for the information above, with the exception of "Year Built" and "Gross Floor Area": the canonical SEED fields "Year Built" and "Gross Floor Area" are automatically used to capture this information.

 	### Running the Analysis